-- changes in local economic conditions; - exchange rate volatility; - governmental stimulus packages, controls and trade restrictions; - export license requirements and restrictions on the export of technology; - political instability, war, terrorism or pandemic disease; - changes in tax rates, tariffs or freight rates; - reduced protection for intellectual property rights in some countries; - longer receivable collection periods; - natural or man-made disasters in the countries where we sell our products; - interruptions in transportation; - different labor regulations; and - difficulties in staffing and managing foreign sales offices.
+- changes in local economic conditions; - exchange rate volatility; governmental stimulus packages, controls and trade restrictions; - export license requirements and restrictions on the export of technology; political instability, war, terrorism or pandemic disease; - changes in tax rates, tariffs or freight rates; - reduced protection for intellectual property rights in some countries; - longer receivable collection periods; - natural or man-made disasters in the countries where we sell our products; - interruptions in transportation; - different labor regulations; and difficulties in staffing and managing foreign sales offices.

 We depend on distributors, primarily those that use the sell-through distribution model, to generate a majority of our sales and complete order fulfillment.
-The failure of our distributors to sell our products and otherwise perform as expected could materially reduce our future sales.
+The failure of our distributors to sell our products and otherwise perform as expected could materially reduce our future sales

 We rely heavily on our distribution partners to sell our products to end customers, generate a majority of our sales, complete order fulfillment and stock our products.
-Our distributors also help us to provide technical support and other value-added services to end customers.
+Our distributors also help us to provide technical support and other value-added services to end customers

 During fiscal 2009, the Company embarked on a program to restructure its distribution channels, primarily in the Asia Pacific region, from a sell-in to a sell-through distribution model.
-The sell-in distribution model allows the Company to recognize revenue upon shipment to the distributor.
-In the sell-through distribution model, distributors have price protection and rights of return on unsold merchandise.
-Consequently, revenue is recognized upon resale to an end customer.
-We expect that the majority of our revenue in fiscal 2011 will be reported resale by our sell-through distributors.
+The sell-in distribution model allows the Company to recognize revenue upon shipment to the distributors.
+In the self-through distribution model, distributors have rice protection and rights of return on unsold methadation.
+Index quently, revenue is recognized upon resale to an end customer.
+We expect that the majority of our revenue in fiscal 2011 will be reported resale by our self-through distributors.
 We depend on the timeliness and accuracy of these resale reports from our distributors; late or inaccurate resale reports could have a detrimental effect on our ability to recognize revenue and our ability to predict future sales.
-In addition, our distributors allocating fewer resources to the distribution and sale of our products, which could adversely affect our financial results.
+In addition, our distribution channels recently have experienced consolidation due to merger and acquisition activity in that business sector.
+Consolidation may result in our distributors allocating fewer resources to the distribution and sale of our products, which could adversely affect our financial results.

 Our primary sell-through distributors, Arrow Electronics, Inc., including Nu Horizons Electronics Corp., (a wholly owned subsidiary of Arrow Electronics, Inc. USA), Avnet, Inc., and Weikeng (International and Industrial) Co.
-LTD made up 49%, 34% and 28% of total revenue for fiscal years 2010, 2009 and 2008, respectively.
+LTD made up 49%, 34% and 28 % of total revenue for fiscal years 2010, 2009 and 2008, respectively.
 At times, our sales are concentrated in a small number of distributors, which are in various international locations and of various financial strength.
 Financial difficulties, inability to access capital markets, or other reasons, may affect our distributors' performance, which could materially harm our business and our operating results.
 Additionally, any reduction in sales efforts, failure to provide good customer service or any other failure to perform by our distributors as expected, could materially reduce our future sales and adversely affect our operating results.